MhAliCakmak/OrderAutomation/README.md

 + You can make recommendations and suggestions in the [Discussions](https://github.com/mehmet5643/Order-automation/discussions) section.
 + To access the forms after cloning the file, opening OrderAutomation.sln will lead you to the forms.

+### Future Developments
+We will integrate **Blockchain** technology into our application to ensure the security of the system.
+In this way, we will have access to unsuccessful and reliable information about cyber attacks.

 ### For developer
 > + [Visiual studio](https://visualstudio.microsoft.com/tr/downloads/)
 > + [Mssql](https://www.microsoft.com/tr-tr/sql-server/sql-server-downloads) or [Mysql](https://dev.mysql.com/downloads/installer/)